Forde Abbey and Gardens

 The cascade of lakes and ponds provide a wonderful setting for the Centenary Fountain, the highest powered fountain in England and the garden is a delight throughout the year, from early spring bulbs to Autumn colours.
 Please see our website for all year round events, including an Easter Trail, a tapestry of Spring bulbs, seasonal workshops and outdoor theatre during the Summer months.
 The fruits of the garden and farm can be sampled in the Undercroft Tea room, with a wide selection of delicious homemade lunches and cakes.
 A gift shop, plant centre and pottery exhibition add to the day.

 Opening times: Gardens open daily throughout the year from 10am (last admitting 4.30pm).

-House open 2nd April to end of October, 12 noon - 4pm (last admission) on Tues-Fri, Sundays & Bank Holidays
+House open 1st April to 31st October, 12 noon - 4pm (last admission) on Tues-Fri, Sundays & Bank Holidays

 Groups Rates: Minimum group size 10, Tel: 01460 220231.